After long development, Google released the first stable version of its Machine Learning library, TensorFlow.

 Note: before executing the script, you need to put libcudnn, NVIDIA’s deep networks library, in the /tmp directory of the machine.
 To obtain that library, register at the NVIDIA website first, then download the files.

-Security advisory: the machine isn’t very secure.
+The machine isn’t very secure.
 If you’re working with sensitive data, do make sure the cloud setup you’re using is better than this one provided.
-Among other security measures, you’ll want to make sure the machine you use is encrypted.
+Among other measures, you’ll want to make sure the machine you use is encrypted.